Updated at the 2016 AGM.

 Changes to Facilitate Inter-County Fixtures

-The Fixtures Sub Committee when making Club Fixtures, should take into account the Inter County Fixtures of the same grade, and endeavour to ensure that a minimum of four days in the case of underage teams, and FIVE days for the Junior County Team (in accordance with County bye-laws) is allowed preceding an Inter County Fixture.
+The Fixtures Sub Committee when making Club Fixtures, should take into account the Inter County Fixtures of the same grade, and endeavour to ensure that a minimum of five days for all grades (in accordance with County by-laws) is allowed preceding an Inter County Fixture.

 At the beginning of each year a Special County Board Meeting be held to determine the Structures of all Club Competitions and Gradings for same.